laksh9950/Home-survelliance/Readme.md

 # License
 ---

-Copyright 2016, Brandon Joffe, All rights reserved.
+Copyright 2016, Laxya Agarwal, All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at